Help your local food pantry get surplus healthy fresh food from your garden and neighboring gardeners too!

 AmpleHarvest.org exists to insure that the extra produce gets to food pantries instead of being left to rot in the garden.

-Q. I think this is a great idea… how can I help?
+Q. I LOVE your program.
+Gardener or not, how can I help?

 Q. What do I do if AmpleHarvest.org does not list any food pantries in my neighborhood?